 You must carry out a yearly PCI audit with a qualified security assessor (QSA) or the company’s internal security assessor.
 A PCI audit evaluates the security of your company’s payment software from all aspects.

-To be compliant, your organisation must meet up to 281 standards listed in the 12 PCI DSS requirements to receive a Report on Compliance (ROC).
+To be compliant, your organization must meet up to 281 standards listed in the 12 PCI DSS requirements to receive a Report on Compliance (ROC).
 Initial audits can take two years, and self-assessment can take up to a year.

 The PCI audit process has three steps.

 Scoping defines the assessment parameters for your PCI audit.
-The organisation’s crucial task is to pin down all sites and workflows with cardholder data.
+The organization’s crucial task is to pin down all sites and workflows with cardholder data.
 Annually scope all systems before your assessment, as PCI Audit is yearly.